term7/term7-journal-mod/README.md

   author: /author/{slug}/
 ```

-If you want to show an overview of all tags used on your page on an overview page, download and edit `routes.yaml` from your Ghost Publishing Settings - Labs Page to add `tags` to your `routes` (at the bottom of `https://your-domain-name/ghost/#/settings/labs`).
-Then upload your modified version of `routes.yaml`.
+If you want to show an overview of all tags used on your page on an overview page, you have to first download `routes.yaml` from your Ghost Publishing Settings - Labs Page (at the bottom of `https://your-domain-name/ghost/#/settings/labs`).
+Edit the file on your computer and upload your modified version of `routes.yaml` via your Ghost Publishing Settings Page.

 To include tags into your page navigation, you then just need to add it in your Ghost Publishing Settings - Navigation Page page as `https://your-domain-name/tags/`